mat4133/touchscreen/README.md

  - Add in a slider to dim screen (or have a function to make touchscreen 'sleep' to save battery a few minutes after streaming begins (Abigail)
  - Type in a guide for the user (Matthew/Sam)
  - Add in keyboard for the user to type in stream key/wifi details (Matthew)

+IMPORTANT NOTES:
+- YOU WILL NEED TO DOWNLOAD PHOTOS FOR CODE TO RUN AND CHANGE THEIR DIRECTORIES